perarnau/taskbench/README.markdown

 It should be possible to automatically generate the input to this program too.
 Currently, this is done in the ggen tool.

+Input examples are in the `examples` directory.
+Note that Quark requires the flat version, StarPU and OpenMP the flat or cluster version, and XKaapi support all of them.

 License & Copyright
 ===================